General

 In the general settings of your course module, you indicate what the passing threshold for this module is.
 This determines whether you successfully complete the course module or not.
 This result is visible at the end of the module.
 When all lessons are completed, the "Completion message" and the percentage of correct answers are displayed.
 If this result is below the passing percenFew readersPoint System in different question formats

 Points per Answer and Question For each answer and question, you can allocate points.
 The maximum achievable points per question are summed up per lesson.
 These points represent the maximum points attainable for that lesson.
 Then, the points obtained by the participant in this lesson are counted and compared against the maximum points, resulting in the achieved percentage for the lesson.
-These lesson percentages in turn determine the total percentage based on the average of all lessons.Few readersIntegrating course modules with LTI 1.1.
+These lesson percentages in turn determine the total percentage based on the average of all lessons.Some readersIntegrating course modules with LTI 1.1.

 LTI, or Learning Tool Interoperability, is a widely used and straightforward way to link instructional materials to other systems.
 It enables various educational tools and platforms to work together.
-In this helpdesk article, we explain how to link an external module to your learning journey in Pluvo using LTI 1.1 and how to integrate a Pluvo course module into another platform.Few readersColumns
+In this helpdesk article, we explain how to link an external module to your learning journey in Pluvo using LTI 1.1 and how to integrate a Pluvo course module into another platform. || **Want to know how to link instructional materials created in Pluvo to another learning system using LTI 1.3?
+ChSome readersColumns

 Columns allow you to customize your course module just the way you want it.
 You can place images side by side, create text columns, or even a combination of both.
 How to create columns in the authoring tool?
 Go to your course module, select the lesson where you want to add columns, and choose 'content' at the bottom (theFew readersSort items within a lesson